You are currently viewing Fair Value Gaps Explained: How to Trade FVGs Correctly?

 • Post category:Learn

-• Post last modified:August 26, 2024
+• Post last modified:October 17, 2024

-A Fair Value Gap or FVG is one of the crucial elements in ICT trading concepts.
+A Fair Value Gap, or FVG, is one of the crucial elements in ICT trading concepts.
 Many profitable ICT traders use it as their primary entry point.
 Even my personal trading is based on the Fair Value Gap strategy, both for entering and exiting trades.
 Therefore, understanding what an FVG is and how you can trade it can be a key factor for your trading success.

 In this article, I’ll delve into the details of what a Fair Value Gap is in trading and how to find the right ones.
 Being one of the most important ICT concepts, I’ll try my best to explain it in the simplest way and provide some examples on charts so you can better understand this essential pattern.